Xijiang1997/iIMPACT/docs/starmap_example.rst

 Characterize identified spatial domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After obtaining the posterior samples of Bayesian mixture model via the 'iIMPACT.run' function, we can obtain the spatial domain identification results via the 'get.spatial.domain' function.
+After obtaining the posterior samples of Bayesian mixture model via the `run.iIMPACT` function, we can obtain the spatial domain identification results via the `get.spatial.domain` function.
 Note that this clustering result is at spot level.
-To project the results back to single cell level, we need to use the 'get.cell.spatial.domain' function.
+To project the results back to single cell level, we need to use the `get.cell.spatial.domain` function.
 ::
         spatial_domain <- get.spatial.domain(result)
         spatial_domain_cell <- get.cell.spatial.domain(spatial_domain, cell_assignment)